mlwalters/mlwalters/README.md

 <br />
 ✨  Pronouns: she/her
 <br />
 ⚡  Random facts about me: I used to work as a flight attendant and an ESL instructor.
-I can read and write Korean characters, just don't ask me to translate it ;)
+I can read and write Korean characters, just don't ask me to translate them ;)

+##### Projects I've made
+freeCodeCamp portfolio: <a href="https://carrimaxx.github.io/fcc-portfolio/">Live</a> | <a href="https://github.com/carrimaxx/fcc-portfolio">Repo</a>